Finfinite/robot/README.md

 Choregraphe can successfully connect to the real pepper, but it doesn't run.
 Presumably the reason for this is that the pepper doesn't install some packages.

-I tried to use Webots to connect Choreographe for generating simulation environment to the extent that Pepper can run in the simulation environment.
-But after searching, I found that Webots after 2019 no longer support the connection of NAO Robotics Development Kit Choregraphe.
-Older versions of Webots cannot be found and downloaded from the web.
+I tried to run another software Webots to try to connect to the Choregraphe, which is able to virtualize a real-like environment where the robot can act, such as a room, a soccer field, etc. However, this didn't work either, because the Webots were not installed.
+However, this also didn't work because Webots 2019 and above versions of NAO don't have naoqisim controllers in them anymore, so they can't connect.